Microformal geometry and homotopy algebras: `Even' and `odd' microformal categories. Main properties

 and for $(\Phi_{21}^*\circ \Phi_{32}^*)[f_3]$ we obtain

 This coincides with

 by~\eqref{eq.S31}, where $\Phi_{31}=\Phi_{32}\circ \Phi_{21}$\,. \end{proof}

-So far we have dealt with even functions and what we have defined as $\EThick$ is the \textbf{even mictoformal category}.
-Parallel constructions are based on the anticotangent bundles (see~\cite{tv:nonlinearpullback}).
+So far we have dealt with even functions and what we have defined as $\EThick$ will be called the \textbf{even microformal category}.
+Parallel constructions are based on the \emph{anticotangent} bundles, i.e., the cotangent bundles with reversed parity in the fibers (see~\cite{tv:nonlinearpullback}).
 For local coordinates $x^a$ on a supermanifold $M$, let $x^*_a$ be the conjugate antimomenta (fiber coordinates on $\Pi T^*M$).
 The canonical odd symplectic form on $\Pi T^*M$ is